Computer-Engineering-UdL/JointProject/.github/CONTRIBUTING.md

 - `perf`: A code change that improves performance.
 - `refactor`: A code change that neither fixes a bug nor adds a feature.
 - `revert`: Changes that revert a previous commit.
-- `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc).
+- `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semicolons, etc.).
 - `test`: Adding missing tests or correcting existing tests.
 - `security`: Changes that affect the security of the project.
 - `translation`: Changes that affect the translation of the project.